 The landscaping business is booming and if you live somewhere with a warm climate, you may be able to work nearly year round.
 The landscape services industry makes $93 billion in revenue each year and employs more than 1 million people, according to the National Association of Landscape Professionals.

 If this sounds like the right move for you, keep reading to find out how to start a landscaping business of your own.

 Considering the range and depth of landscaping—from residential to commercial, maintenance to removal, and designing to tree care—the economics of starting your own landscaping business are remarkably simple.
 It can be as easy as renting a lawnmower and knocking on doors.

-Of course, you have bigger aspirations than reliving childhood memories of cutting the neighbor’s grass, but this is a viable way to get started in an industry where the barrier to entry is low.
+While you might have bigger aspirations than reliving childhood memories of cutting the neighbor’s grass, this is actually a viable way to get started in an industry where the barrier to entry is low.